E1ila/FarmLog/README.md

 * Add diminishing returns to target tooltip
 * Format numbers with thosands separator
 * Show honor in last 10 seconds
+* Allow to show specific lines from log in HUD
+* Allow tracking rested XP